Scandinavian Folk Dance: Basics for Beginners—

 weekly classes—by the month.

-WHEN: Classes are typically held three or four weeknights each month, September, October, and January through May, 7:30 - 9:15pm.
+WHEN: Classes are typically held two or three weeknights each month, January–May, and September–October, 7:30 - 9:30pm.

 Polka with Circle and Line Dances.
 The Scandinavian Polka has a lighter beat vs. the Central European varieties.
 Circle and Line dances include walking, marching, and other easy dance steps generally in 2/4 time.